This post may contain affiliate links. Please read our disclosure policy.

 Homemade bread

-When I make bread pudding, it's usually from leftover homemade bread (my favorite is our basic gluten free white sandwich bread).
-Either it's already been sliced thickly or was unsliced, so I'm able to cut the bread into 1 1/2-inch cubes.
+When I make bread pudding, it's usually from leftover homemade bread (my favorite is our basic gluten free bread recipe).
+Either it's already been sliced thickly or was unsliced, so I'm able to cut the bread into the perfect 1 1/2-inch cubes.

 Store-bought bread